stanfordpython/python-labs/lab3-functions.md

 Woohoo!
 There's nothing to officially submit for this lab, but before you go, call over a TA to sign off on your work.
 After that, you're free to leave as soon as you would like!
 However, you're also welcome to stick around and work on Assignment 1. :)

-**Major credit to PSF for incredibly clear/readable documentation making this all possible.**
+**Major credit to PSF for incredibly clear/readable documentation making this all possible, as well as the linked resources.**